potomak/techpeaks/_posts/2013-05-09-why-am-i-writing-this-blog.markdown

 ---
 layout: post
 title: Why am I writing this blog?
-description: Some of the reasons because I'm writing the TechPealks Log.
+description: Some of the reasons because I'm writing the TechPeaks Log.
 ---

 A couple of days ago I met [Michele](http://twitter.com/realfuzzy), a friend of mine, he's a programmer.
 We spoke about our new projects and I told him about my successful application to TechPeaks acceleration program.
 I told him also about the project of this blog and he came out with a lot of interesting observations.